patrickmmartin/2.8284271247461900976033774484194/article.md

 x = 0.5 * (x + (val / x))

-You know, I wrote an explanation of the arithmetic when I was clearly off form (i.e.) in the same slightly stunned state as the candidate, but now I am engrossed in writing this it seems slightly obvious...
+You know, I wrote an explanation of the arithmetic when I was clearly off form (i.e. in the same slightly stunned state as the candidate), but now I am engrossed in writing this it seems slightly obvious...
 In this case, it's best to press on.
-The loop is controlled by a test on whether we're "near enough" to the answer _extra discussion fuel_ TODO(PMM) which one starts taking forever for smaller inputs?
+The loop is controlled by a test on whether we're "near enough" to the answer _extra discussion fuel_ TODO(PMM) which alogorithm start starts taking forever for smaller inputs?
 Note the new root guess reduces to x = 0.5 * 2 * x when x * x = val.
 Finally, note the mechanism for generating a new input always narrows the difference between the input and value / input.
 TODO(PMM) - why is this enough for convergence?

 Notable points:
 * possibly the only algorithm that you can implement using a piece of rope and a setsquare.
-* this *bronze age* technique takes only one iteration more than Newtown Raphson TODO(PMM) reference
+* this *bronze age* technique takes only one iteration more than Newtown Raphson TODO(PMM) reference, check

 ### Newton Raphson
 Explanation: Newton Raphson [newton_raphson] search for x^2 - value is 0
-- note this implementation relies upon knowing dy/dx is 2*x to avoid having to implement the full numerical gradient
+- note this implementation relies upon "knowing" teh closed form result for dy/dx is 2*x, so we can skip the noise of having to numerically estimate the gradient.

 	double my_sqrt_newtonraphson(double val) {

 	  double x = val / 2;

-	  while (fabs((x * x) - val) > (val / 1E9)) {
+	  while (fabs((x * x) - val) > (val / ACCURACY_RATIO_INVERSE)) {
 	    // x * x - val is the function for which we seek the root x = x - ((x * x - val) / (2 * x));
 	  }